mulesoft-labs/api-console-cli/README.md

 ### `api-console build [options] -a path/to/api.raml -t "RAML 1.0"`

+__NOTE__ until API console version 5 is in preview add `-n "5.0.0-preview-1"` to the command to install preview version.

 Builds the API Console for specific API definition.
 The build is optimized for production, meaning code bundling and minification.

 By default this tool support RAML and OAS.